tapunict/System-Stats-By-Keylogger/README.md

 #### Server System

-There is a socket which receives the log and passes it to the pipeline described above and illustrated below.
+There is a socket which receives the log and passes it to the pipeline described above and illustrated below:

 ![pipeline](/docs/images/pipeline.jpg)